pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 ### GC Safepoint

 This is the key problem of GC.

 What we desired is the min transaction start timestamp between all TiDB instances.
-TiDB instances will store their min start ts in PD's etcd, so we just fetch all the min transaction start timestamps [here](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L395-L413). `GetWithPrefix` will get all KV pairs from the etcd storage.
+TiDB instances will store their min start timestamp in PD's etcd, so we just fetch all the min transaction start timestamps [here](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L395-L413). `GetWithPrefix` will get all KV pairs from the etcd storage.

 ```go
 func (w *GCWorker) calcGlobalMinStartTS(ctx context.Context) (uint64, error) {